Educational Videos: Animation or Live action?

 Animation is way better in presenting abstract and complicated ideas.

 The story-telling ability of animation is beyond live-action.
 Something like “How the brain cells regenerate” or “how the tornado forms” would be impossible for live-action but easily explained by animations.
-Moreover,
+Moreover, animation is simple and stylized, it visualizes and simplifies any subjects no matter how complicated it could be.
+Lots of educators reach to animation as a helpful tool to transfer their knowledge to students.

 However, live-action brings a more realistic aspect to your lesson.